dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

    - Validates and cleans all data before storage

 3. **AI Integration:**
-   - Uses Google Gemini AI (`models/gemini-2.0-flash`) for parsing unstructured text
+   - Uses Vertex AI (Gemini models like `gemini-2.0-flash-exp`) for robust parsing
+   - Automatically falls back to Gemini API if Vertex AI not configured
    - Falls back to regex-based parsing if AI is unavailable
    - Handles malformed JSON with automatic fixes
    - Extracts multiple properties from single text file